snok/django-guid/README.rst

-These are all the configurations you need to generate correlation-ID's for all you logging.
-If you also wish to add logging from the package middleware itself, you can also add :code:`django_guid` as a logger in your project:
+If you wish to aggregate the django-guid logs to your console or other handlers, add django_guid to your loggers in the project.
+Example:

 .. code-block:: python
+    LOGGING = {
+        ...
         'loggers': {
-        ...
             'django_guid': {
                 'handlers': ['console', 'logstash'],
                 'level': 'WARNING',
                 'propagate': False,
+            }
         }
     }

 ----------